Other editions: Berlin 2017, Amsterdam 2018, Modena 2020

 Research approaches include calligraphy, art history, dance, archaeology, spoken word, anthropology, sociology, urban studies, photography, cinematography, internet studies, philosophy and graffiti studies.

-Link: call for papers for the Tag Conference 2019 (PDF 1,5 MB).
+Read the call for papers (PDF 1,5 MB).

-On the weekend immediately preceding the conference, and also in Cologne, the same team behind Tag welcomes you to the Unlock Book Fair, the annual meeting of the international graffiti and street art publishing scene.
+On the weekend immediately preceding the conference, and also in Cologne, the same team behind the Tag Conference welcomes you to the Unlock Book Fair, the annual meeting of the international graffiti and street art publishing scene.

 MONDAY 2